dineshgoyal1669/postal_codes/README.md

 # PostalCodes

-A gem to provide details related to postal code(country, state, locality, calling_code, country_code) Currently it is having data only for India.I will be updating for more countries as well
+A gem to provide details related to postal code(country, state, locality, calling_code, country_code).

+Currently it is having data only for India.I will be updating for more countries as well

 ## Installation